 Patrick Morrisey is the first Republican to serve as Attorney General in West Virginia since 1933, and as a resident of Harpers Ferry, Morrisey is also the first Attorney General from Jefferson County in our state's history.

 In late 2015, Attorney General Morrisey established a partnership with the Social Security Administration to fight disability fraud.
-That program saved nearly $6 million in its first 18 months.
+That program has saved more than $14.3 million since its inception in West Virginia.

 In 2014, Attorney General Morrisey called on the West Virginia Legislature to do thorough audits and performance reviews of all state agencies to help detect any abuse of taxpayer dollars.
 Morrisey has been a staunch advocate of fundamental reforms to reshape our state’s economic climate and help West Virginia reach its potential.